 Fall Injuries and the Elderly

 A fall can be a devastating incident to an elderly adult, causing serious injuries or in some cases, even death.
-Older adults are more likely to fall and to be injured in a fall which makes them particularly vulnerable and which is why they require extra care during transfers from a bed to a chair or wheelchair and back.
+Older adults are more likely to sustain injury in a fall.
+This is why they require extra care during transfers from a bed to a chair or wheelchair and back.
 If your family is dealing with the serious injury or death of a loved one as a result of a fall in a nursing home or assisted living facility, contact the Chicago nursing home neglect lawyers and fall injury attorneys at Abels & Annes, P.C. to discuss your rights.

 - Falls are the leading cause of injury and death among older adults.